whitelotus32/SQL/README.md

 - **Objective:** This project aims to analyze the Superstore dataset to gain insights into product pricing, stock management, customer satisfaction, and category performance.
 - **Technologies Used:** SQL
 - **Link:** [Superstore Data Analysis](https://github.com/whitelotus32/SQL/blob/main/Superstore)

-## 🙋‍♂️ About Me

-I'm a passionate data analyst who enjoys working on projects that leverage data to drive insights and help businesses make data-driven decisions.

 ## 📬 Contact